Glimesh/broadcast-box/README.md

 | `ANYONE_WITH_RESERVED` | If Stream keys are reserved in advance, only a valid token can be used with them.
 If not reserved, anyone can used the streamkey |
 | `RESERVED`             | Only users with a valid token **and** a reserved stream key are allowed to stream.
 This is the most restrictive mode.            |

-## Webhook - Authentication and Logging
+## Webhooks

-To prevent random users from streaming to your server, you can set the `WEBHOOK_URL` and validate/process requests in your code.
-This enables you to separate the authorization between broadcasting (whip) and watching (whep).
-So you can safely share a watch link without exposing the key used for broadcasting.
+When `WEBHOOK_URL` is set Broadcast Box sends a webhook for every publish and subscribe.
+If this webhook is rejected the video session is disconnected.

-If the request succeeds (meaning the stream key is accepted), broadcast-box redirects the stream to an url given by the external server, otherwise the streaming request is dropped.
+This enables you to implement authorization or logging for broadcasting (WHIP) and subscribing (WHEP) independently.

 See [here](examples/webhook-server/main.go).
 For an example Webhook Server that only allows the stream `broadcastBoxRulez`